-There's a good deal written about bad boys — how to recognize them and how to avoid getting your heart broken.
-But, bad boys aren't the only dangerous men out there.
-You need to watch out for the "super nice guys" as well.
+There's a good deal written about bad boys: how to recognize them and how to avoid getting your heart broken.
+But, bad boys aren't the only dangerous men out there in the dating world.

-The danger of getting involved with a super nice guy is that they send mixed messages about how they feel.
-They'll be open with you and yet something doesn't feel quite right.
-He'll talk about the future and express just what you want to hear; he'll tell you he wants marriage and kids.
-Naturally, you assume that since you're dating him his future dreams would include you.
-But do they?
+You think he's being open with you, yet something doesn't feel quite right.
+He talks about the future and says just what you want to hear; he wants marriage and kids.
+Naturally, you assume that since you two are dating, this future dream of his includes you.
+But does it?

 Something doesn't seem quite right and you can't put your finger on it.
 You find yourself second-guessing your feelings and questioning the truth of your relationship.
-How To Break Up With A Friend

 Here's what makes this situation so hard.
-A super nice guy really cares about you, he enjoys your company.
-But he is so nice he would do anything to avoid hurting your feelings — so he will never admit that he's not in love with you!
+A super nice guy really cares about you and enjoys your company, but he also will do anything to avoid hurting your feelings; he will never admit he's not in love with you!

 - He talks about the future without including you specifically.